c4s4/neon/doc/usermanual.md

 - golang
 ```

-Will be the same that:
+Will be the same as:

 ```yaml
 extends: